Gordon Ramsay's roasted beef fillet is the opposite of a Kitchen Nightmare.

 Top tips for making Gordon Ramsay's fillet of beef:

 Because a fillet of beef has very little fat, it sears very quickly – so be careful to not overcook it in the pan.

+It allows the meat to cook more evenly and ensures it is more tender throughout.
+This makes a big difference flavour-wise, as a cold cut of meat will see muscle fibres tense up when it first touches the pan.
 Be sure to take the fillet out of the fridge at least half an hour before frying.
-This allows the meat to reach room temperature which will cook more evenly through.
-This makes a big difference flavour-wise, as a cold cut of meat will see muscle fibres tense up when it first touches the pan.